get-convex/workos-convex-nextjs-testbed/README.md

 After hydration a new JWT is requested and queries start to run once a JWT is received (due to `expectAuth: true`).

 - [middleware.ts](./middleware.ts) causes '/server' to only render for logged-in users
-- [app/(authed)/page.tsx](<./app/(authed)/server/page.tsx>) calls `withAuth()` which opts this route out of [static rendering](https://nextjs.org/docs/app/getting-started/partial-prerendering#static-rendering) and into [dynamic rendering](https://nextjs.org/docs/app/getting-started/partial-prerendering#dynamic-rendering) by accessing cookies in its implementation.
+- [app/page.tsx](./app/server/page.tsx) calls `withAuth()` which opts this route out of [static rendering](https://nextjs.org/docs/app/getting-started/partial-prerendering#static-rendering) and into [dynamic rendering](https://nextjs.org/docs/app/getting-started/partial-prerendering#dynamic-rendering) by accessing cookies in its implementation.
 This page does not use `<Authenticated>` to prevent authenticated queries from running.
-- [(authed)/layout.tsx](<./app/(authed)/layout.tsx>) renders the client-side component (`"use client"`) `ConvexClientProvider` with the `expectAuth` prop that causes _all_ queries not to run until the ConvexClient has a JWT.

 # Repros of things that don't work

-### Not using `<Authenticated>` or `expectAuth`
+### Not using `<Authenticated>`

-[/server-does-not-work](https://workos-convex-nextjs-testbed.previews.convex.dev/server-does-not-work) uses `withAuth` in a server component but doesn't pause the client to wait for auth.

-It's easier to see this issue in production.
+[/server](https://workos-convex-nextjs-testbed.previews.convex.dev/server) doesn't use the `<Authenticated>` component, so if an auth refresh ever fails its out of luck: the queries will render anyway.

+Reproducing this is inconsistent.

 ---

-## Ideas
+# Ideas

-### Passing a token from the server

-For mixed-auth pages like / it would be nice to get a token immediately if the user is logged in.
-This could allow `<Authenticated>` routes to run sooner client-side.

-- does this opt these routes in to dynamic rendering?

 ### Using the `<Authenticated>` wrapper components on SSR'd pages

-Today `<Authenticated>` content never runs during SSR, during SSR the auth state is always "unauthenticated" or "
+Today `<Authenticated>` content never runs during SSR, during SSR the auth state is always "unauthenticated" or "loading."
+If `<Authenticated>` could be used during SSR then

+- server pages could take advantage of better logged-out behavior (unmount instead of query errors)
+- there'd be less flashes

 ### Not specifying `{ expectAuth: true }`